-Other types of parameters and data are possible in the C++ file.
-We refer to https://kaskr.github.io/adcomp/group macros.html for more information on those.

 Estimation TMB/HMM

 3.1 Notation

 A Hidden Markov Model (HMM) is a model where the data is assumed to follow a mixture of distributions, going from one to the other as time progresses according to probabilities set by an underlying homogeneous stationary Markov chain.
-In this paper we will focus on a Poisson-HMM where the data denoted as {Xn : n = 1,...,N} follows a mixture of m Poisson distributions with parameters {λi : i = 1,...,m}.
+In this paper we will focus on a Poisson-HMM, but only small changes to the code are needed to obtain models with other conditional distributions than the Poisson.
+The data denoted as {Xn : n = 1,...,N} is assumed to follow a mixture of m Poisson distributions with parameters {λi : i = 1,...,m}.
 Let {Ct : t = 1,...,N} be the underlying Markov chain.
-The Markov chain is supposed irreducible and aperiodic .
+The Markov chain is assumed irreducible and aperiodic .
 Grimmett et al. (2001, Lemma 6.3.5 on p.
 225 and Theorem 6.4.3 on p.
 227) has shown that irreducibility ensures the existence of the stationary distribution.
 As has been shown by Feller (1968, p.
 394), aperiodicity implies that a unique limiting distribution exists and is the stationary distribution.

 p1(x) 0 